 This idea, and actually most ideas in the book, also describe what the Working Out Loud training program does for you.
 And as I have written before, the idea of planning your whole day is something I took away from Deep Work, and it works quite well for me.

 All in all, there is good advice is this book.
 But somehow it felt like I heard it all before - it feels like a blog post compilation of the top (time) management books from the last 25 years.
-Stylistically the author relies on anecdotes a lot, which might serve a good metaphor, but is hardly scientific.
-The chapter also overlap quite a bit.
-All this gives the book a shallow, unoriginal touch and undermines it genuinely interesting premise - in the end it feels like essentialism was used as a common denominator for a mixed bag of ideas.
+Stylistically the author relies on anecdotes a lot, which often serve as good metaphors, but it is hardly scientific.
+The chapters also overlap quite a bit.
+All this gives the book a shallow, unoriginal touch and undermines it genuinely interesting premise - in the end it feels like essentialism was used as a lowest common denominator for a mixed bag of ideas.